Excitons and trions in CrSBr bilayers: Introduction

 The detailed studies of intertwined systems of excitons and magnons and possible applications require a solid understanding of the basic quasiparticles underlying optical response.
 These are neutral excitons, the Coulomb-bound electron-hole pairs, and trions, three particle complexes formed from two electrons and a hole or two holes and an electron that appear as a result of the exciton formation in doped structure and subsequent binding with resident charge carriers~\cite{ivchenko05a,Klingshirn2012,Yu30122014,RevModPhys.90.021001,Durnev_2018,Semina_2022}.
 Specifics of CrSBr in this regard are: (i) weak interlayer coupling, (ii) strong in-plane anisotropy of electronic bands, and (iii) spin polarization of the band structure resulting in the spin-layer locking~\cite{PhysRevB.107.235107,Klein:2023aa,Tabataba-Vakili:2024aa}.
 It calls for theoretical description of excitons and trions in this material and the analysis of their energy spectrum fine structure resulting from the exchange interactions and also their coupling with the Fermi sea of resident charge carriers.
 The latter gives rise to the Fermi-polarons also known as Suris tetrons, effectively four-particle complexes formed by the photoelectron and photohole and an electron-hole pair in the Fermi sea~\cite{PSSB:PSSB343,PhysRevLett.112.147402,Sidler:2016aa}.
+As compared to the previous works devoted to the electron-hole complexes in anisotropic two-dimensional materials such as, e.g., black phosphorous,~\cite{PhysRevB.93.115314,PhysRevB.98.235401}, the specifics of CrSBr are related to the full spin polarization of bands and the presence of interlayer complexes where different charge carriers occupy different layers of the material.

 In this work we develop a theory of excitons, trions and Fermi-polarons/Suris tetrons in CrSBr mono- and bilayers.
 The bilayer is a minimum model system that already demonstrates all the specifics of few- and multilayer CrSBr, whereas the monolayer is a natural building block.
-Based on the combination of numerical diagonalization of a few-patricles Hamilonian, variational principle and analytical calculations we uncover the anisotropy effects and study the role of the spin-layer locking and broken time-reversal symmetry.
+Based on the combination of numerical diagonalization of a few-patricle Hamilonian, variational principle and analytical calculations we uncover the anisotropy effects and study the role of the spin-layer locking and broken time-reversal symmetry.
 We also analyze the effects of interlayer distance and effective mass anisotropy, as well as anisotropic dielectric environment, on the Coulomb-correlated complexes aiming to explore a range of possibilities in similar systems.